-Manzo the Saw is a lampoon of Hanzo Itami.
+- Manzo the Saw is a lampoon of Hanzo Itami.

-Okuru is being pursued by members of the Matsumae clan, which did exist and administered the northernmost island of Japan, Hokkaido.
-Okuru's appearance and clothing are clearly parallel to the real-world Ainu ethnic minority in Hokkaido.
-The Ainu were some of the earliest human settlers of the archipelago but were pushed further and further to the margins by the arrival of the Jomon peoples, the ancestors of the ethnic Japanese.
+- Okuru is being pursued by members of the Matsumae clan, which did exist and administered the northernmost island of Japan, Hokkaido.
+Okuru's appearance and clothing are clearly supposed to indicate that he's a member of the real-world Ainu ethnic minority in Hokkaido.
+The Ainu were some of the earliest human settlers of the archipelago but were pushed further and further to the margins by the arrival of the Yamato peoples, the ancestors of the ethnic Japanese.
 By the Tokugawa period Ainu language and culture were in decline due to external pressure and today both are nearly extinct.

-Jin's sword style, the Mujuushin ("Sword of No Abiding Mind") kenjutsu, was an actual esoteric kendo school in the Edo era.
+- Jin's sword style, the Mujuushin ("Sword of No Abiding Mind") kenjutsu, was an actual esoteric kendo school in the Edo era.
 There are at least 3 recorded masters of the style, the last of whom really was named Mariya Enshirou, although there's no indication that he died in a sword fight.
 The philosophy of the school was "to go beyond conventional ideas of winning and losing".
 The "ultimate technique" shown in episode 26 certainly counts as the user must accept that they cannot end the fight without sacrificing their life.

-The heraldic symbols (or mon) on Jin and Yukimaru's battle attire show they are members of the real-life Takeda and Hojo clans, respectively.
+- The heraldic symbols (or mon) on Jin and Yukimaru's battle attire show they are members of the real-life Takeda and Hojo clans, respectively.
 Both clans were involved in the 3-way power struggle that preceded the emergence of the Tokugawa shogunate.
 The Takeda clan was wiped out in the conflict, making Jin even more of a relic from another era.
 The Mariyas were, incidentally, linked to the Takeda clan in the Warring States era.

-In Episode 21, Johnnythe hermit claims (at first) to be Musashi Miyamoto.
+- In Episode 21, Johnny the hermit claims (at first) to be Musashi Miyamoto.
 Miyamoto was a legendary swordsman and certified Kensei (a title given to a person considered perfect in swordsmanship).
 In addition, one of Johnny's lessons to Jin was fluidity of movement on the battlefield, a technique that Miyamoto triumphed throughout his life.
 This technique led to the prevalent use of one-handed swords for all samurai, thus popularizing the katana.

-It should also be noted that Miyamoto is often quoted in Cowboy Bebop, a show many consider to be the ancestor of Champloo.
+- It should also be noted that Miyamoto is often quoted in Cowboy Bebop, a show many consider to be the ancestor of Champloo.